openspending/docs/docs/contributors/index.md

 ### Load

-It is possible to load Fiscal Data Packages into OpenSpending via a web app (the Packager) and CLI.
+It is possible to load Fiscal Data Packages into OpenSpending via a web app (the Packager) or a data pipeline ([os-data-importers](https://github.com/openspending/os-data-importers).

 * [Load docs](load/)